Tealeaf iOS SDK public API reference

 NSException

 codes are not supported for logging exceptions in Swift.
-Use the following code snippet to log exceptions in Swift.
+Use the following code snippet instead.

 enum MyError: ErrorType {